OWASP/owasp-summit-2017/Working-Sessions/Owasp/Owasp-Student-Chapters.md

 participants :
 ---

-Discuss about Student Chapter needs and current status.
-Support from local chapters and OWASP members.
+This Working Session will discuss Student Chapter needs and their status.
+Student chapters need support from local chapters and OWASP members.
 We need to talk about a Student Chapter Leader Handbook.

 ## Why

-The Student Chapter community is growing and we need to define a direction and a workgroup.
+The Student Chapter community is growing and we need to define a direction and establish a working group.

 ## What

-Discuss about project future and about handbook content
+- Discuss the future of OWASP Student Chapters
+- Discuss content of Student Chapter Leader Handbook

 ## Who

+The target audience for this Working Session is:

+- Chapter Leaders
-Chapter Leaders, Project Leaders
+- Project Leaders